 Type of Work: Manufacturing, Mills, and Factories

-Dexter Sulfite Mill workers in Dexter
+Dexter Sulphite Mill workers in Dexter

-Sulfite Mill bosses and workers in Dexter
+Sulphite Mill bosses and workers in Dexter

-Employees in Dexter Sulfite Mill, which was the first in the US to make pulp through a chemical process using sulfuric acid, called the Mitscherlich process.
+Employees in Dexter Sulphite Mill, which was the first in the US to make pulp through a chemical process using sulfuric acid, called the Mitscherlich process.
 Donated by Bernard Burke.
 Circa 1900.
 Dexter, NY.
 Editor’s Note: The information below was taken from an article we scanned from the Dexter Historical Association.
 We cannot find an […]

 View of Dexter looking northwest from Fish Island

 View of Dexter looking northwest from Fish Island, which was the original name of Dexter.
 (People went fishing at this location.)
 Notice the river channel in foreground, crossed by steel “short bridge.”
-The Sulfite Paper mill is in the left background.
+The Sulphite Paper mill is in the left background.
 The canal that goes through downtown is visible on right.
 Company houses in center […]

 J.A McWayne block and F.W.
 Winn building in Dexter